ctrl-a-shift-del/Readify-AI-text-to-speech-chrome-extension-/README.md

 3. Enable **Developer Mode**.
 4. Click **“Load Unpacked”** and select the project folder.
 5. Pin the extension (optional).
-6. Go to any webpage → select text → click the extension → hit **START READING**.
+6. USAGE: Go to any webpage or PDF → select text →
+   either right-click and choose **"Read" or "Summarize"**,
+   or click the extension and do the same.

 ---

 ## ⚙️ How It Works

-1. You **highlight** any paragraph or block of text on a webpage.
+1. You **highlight** any paragraph or block of text on a webpage or supported PDF.
+2. Either:
-2. Click the **Readify** extension icon and press **START READING**.
+   - Click the **Readify** extension icon and press **Read or Summarize**, or
+   - Simply **right-click** and choose **Read** or **Summarize** directly.
 3. The extension sends the text to Hugging Face → gets a **summary**.
 4. The summary + full text are sent to Google TTS.
 5. The audio is played in-browser using a voice of your choice.

+(NOTE: Voice and speed settings apply only via the popup.
+Right-click method uses the default voice and speed.)

 Behind the scenes:
 - `background.js`: Handles AI summarization via API
-- `content.js`: Extracts webpage text and coordinates
+- `content.js`: Extracts webpage/PDF text and coordinates
 - `popup.js`: Manages UI logic and TTS playback

 ---

 ## 📁 File Structure

-- background.js # Hugging Face summarizer (async handler)
+- `background.js` – Hugging Face summarizer (async handler)
-- content.js # Full-page content parser & TTS handler
+- `content.js` – Full-page content parser & TTS handler
-- popup.html # Minimal UI for settings & start button
+- `popup.html` – Minimal UI for settings & start button
-- popup.js # Logic for reading & summary playback
+- `popup.js` – Logic for reading & summary playback
-- style.css # All popup UI styles
+- `style.css` – All popup UI styles
-- manifest.json # Extension configuration (v3)
+- `manifest.json` – Extension configuration (v3)
-- logo.png # Extension icon
+- `logo.png` – Extension icon

 ---